-- Coordinators should create a Facebook event for the Winter Session and coordinate this with the Board Member responsible for Communication, who will help to spread this via NSU’s social media channels.
+- Coordinators can create a Facebook event for the Winter Session and coordinate this with the Board Member responsible for Communication, who will help to spread this via NSU’s social media channels.

-- Before and during the WS, this event and other channels in use should be updated regularly.
+- Before and during the WS, this event and other channels in use can be updated regularly.

-- After each winter symposium, a selection of photographs along with a few lines of the place and activities should be sent to NSU Communication.
+- After each winter symposium, a selection of photographs along with a few lines of the place and activities should be sent to NSU.
 The coordinators’ should ensure the NSU has permission to use these photos.